ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

  - ![FWTS](./images/fwts.png)

+Expected Result: All tests pass.

 ### 5. Secure firmware update test

-This is a manual test in the UEFI Shell that requires a valid update capsule for the system's firmware.
+The BBSR requires support for update capsules compliant with the UEFI specification for systems that perform in-band (e.g. OS-initiated) firmware updates.
+The Security Extension ACS firmware update test is a manual test run from the UEFI Shell that requires a valid update capsule for the system's firmware.

 The steps utilize the CapsuleApp.efi program that is located on the ACS image at the following path: EFI\BOOT\app\CapsuleApp.efi

  - Preparation
+     - Copy the vendor provided update capsule image onto a storage device
-     - Using the xxd command, modify the last byte of a **copy** of the update capsule image.
-This simulates a capsule that has been tampered with.
+     - Create an update capsule that has been tampered with.
+Using the xxd command, modify the last byte of a **copy** of the vendor provided update capsule image.
-     - Copy the valid update capsule image and the tampered with copy onto a storage device
+     - Copy the tampered-with update capsule onto the storage device
-     - Enable the storage device containg the images on the system under test
+     - Enable the storage device containg the capsule images on the system under test

  - Reset the system.
 The boot flow will skip running SCT since it previously was run and will stop at the UEFI Shell prompt: